How to Create Web Meta Messenger App on macOS

 On Safari, go to the Messenger website.
 Press the share button (box with the up-pointing arrow), then choose “Add to Dock”.

 The interface is nearly identical to the one on the web.
 I do notice some of the differences between what was on the desktop app, but none of them major.
 I believe it is always better to simply offer a web app, or even an Electron app, if the development for the certain platform is always lagging behind.
-I suppose with Messenger that was the desktop apps, as it is often the case with many social apps that focus primarily on smartphones.
+I suppose with Messenger, it was the desktop apps; as it is often the case with many social apps that focus primarily on smartphones.
 Though I do wish they had done this from the get-go, but I take it is never too late.